Naval Air Station Oceana: History

 In November 1940, the U.S. Government acquired the land (around 1.1 km2) that would eventually become Naval Air Station Oceana.
-At that time, the surrounding area was mainly farmland susceptible to flooding, but it served as a useful outlying field for the rapidly expanding Naval Air Force centered at NAS Norfolk and allowed units to work up for deployments away from the crowded base there.
-At first the US Government constructed a small airfield with 32 officers and 172 enlisted man.
-In December 1940, began the construction of asphalt runways which were completed by November 1941.
+At that time, the surrounding area was mainly farmland susceptible to flooding, but it served as a useful outlying field for the rapidly expanding naval air force headquartered at NAS Norfolk and allowed units to work up for deployments away from the crowded base there.
+At first the US Government constructed a small airfield with 32 officers and 172 enlisted men.
+In December 1940 began the construction of asphalt runways, which were completed by November 1941.

 In 1943, the United States Congress approved a project for the expansion of the station to allow for the deployment of up to 160 officers and 800 enlisted men, plus the construction of longer runways.
 At the same time, the station was changed to Naval Auxiliary Air Station.
 Airspace and airfield facility restrictions precluded NAS Norfolk from serving as the home station for tactical air units, and in the 1950s NAS Oceana was designated to the status of Master Jet Base to serve that purpose, being nominated Naval Air Station.

 NAS Oceana has grown to become one of the largest and most advanced air stations in the world, comprising 6,820 acres (including Dam Neck Annex).
 Obstruction clearances and flight easements total an additional 3680 acre.
 Its four runways, three measuring 8000 ft in length and one measuring 12,000 feet, are designed for high-performance aircraft.
 NAS Oceana's primary mission is to train and deploy the Navy's Atlantic Fleet strike fighter squadrons of F/A-18 Hornets and Super Hornets.
 Naval Aviators and Naval Flight Officers stationed at NAS Oceana fly approximately 219,000 training operations each year.